ishwarvenugopal/iot-python/README.md

 `sudo kill <PID of the process>`

+### Reference for paho-mqtt-client:

-Reference to python package used: https://pypi.org/project/paho-mqtt/#simple
+Documentation for python package used: https://pypi.org/project/paho-mqtt/#simple